pygame/pygame/docs/reST/tut/MoveIt.rst

   [1, 1, 2, 8, 2, 1]

 Now it is pretty easy to move him to a new position.
-We simple change the  value of playerpos, and draw him on the screen again. ::
+We simply change the  value of playerpos, and draw him on the screen again. ::

   >>> playerpos = playerpos - 1